canonical/snapcraft/docs/python-apps.rst

        plugin: python
        source: https://github.com/yt-dlp/yt-dlp.git

-The Python plugin can be used to build Python-based parts that are normally built using setuptools.
-It can also be used to build packages published on the Python Package Index (PyPI).

-Additionally, the plugin can install dependencies required for the build, either from a :file:`requirements.txt` file, or using :command:`pip` directly.

-This example project uses neither of these features, but they can be added to your own project with the ``python-requirement`` and ``python-packages`` keywords, described in the :ref:`Python plugin documentation <the-python-plugin>`.
+The ``plugin`` keyword is used to select a language or technology-specific plugin that knows how to perform the build steps for the project.
+In this example, the :ref:`Python plugin <the-python-plugin>` is used to automate the build of this Python-based project.

 The ``source`` keyword points to the source code of the Python project, which can be a local directory or remote Git repository.
-Note that **your Python project should be using setuptools** and you should be able to run ``python setup.py bdist_wheel`` without errors.
-If either of these are not true, please consult the `setuptools documentation <https://setuptools.readthedocs.io/en/latest/>`__.

-If you need additional packages, the ``stage-packages`` keyword simply lists any package dependencies needed to run your app.
-A corresponding ``build-packages`` keyword can also be used to specify packages only needed during the build phase.

-For more details on Python-specific metadata, see :ref:`The Python plugin <the-python-plugin>`.
+In this case, it refers to the main project repository.

 Apps
 ~~~~

-Apps are the commands you want to expose to users and any background services your application provides.
+Apps are the commands you want to expose to users, and also the names of any
+background services your application provides.
 Each key under ``apps`` is the command name that should be made available on users' systems.

 The ``command`` specifies the path to the binary to be run.
 This is resolved relative to the root of your snap contents.